ManoLo2ManoLo/E-commerce-Back-End/README.md

 * [License](#license)

 ## Description
-This application is for a store to keep track of their interventory.
+This application is for a store to keep track of their inventory.
 They are able to view, add, or delete products, categories, with an application called Insomia.
 If you view categories, you will see a list of all the categories with the products that belongs to that product.
 If you view products, you can see the products with their price, stock, catefory they belong to, and list of tags that belongs to it.
 If you view tags, you will see the tags, with a list of products that belongs to the tag.
 You are also able to add a category name in a json in the text, with just the category name looking like:
 ```
 {
     "category_name": "Shirts"